CubOfJudahsLion/tm-ghci/README.md

 # Thanks to

-- *The TeXmacs developers* for giving us such a magnificent tool.
+- *The TeXmacs developers* for giving us such a great tool.

 - *Massimiliano Gubinelli* for setting me straight on the help file mechanism for plug-ins.